 I paced the kitchen with that punch in the gut lingering.

-Attempting to excuse myself of any offense and negotiate a new deal of interaction-
+I was attempting to excuse me of any offense and negotiate a new deal of interaction-

 He’d have none of it.